anatman-org/prime/stages.md

-stage of anger
-seeing that there is a heirarchy and that i am at the bottom
+At the heart of the
+game
+is following
+the transformation of things